Manual PMS install on Proxmox¶

 Success

-Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.
+Make sure host volume directories are owned by the same user you specify in the container.

-You can check the owner of a specific file or directory with ls -la
+You can check the owner of a specific file or directory with ls -la.

 Network File Sharing¶